aiser-team/cabrnet/docs/manuals/cabrnet.md

 To avoid inadvertently erasing a previous training run, CaBRNet will abort the training process if the output directory already exists.
 To override this check, use the `--overwrite` option.

+### Defining the objective function
+Each CaBRNet model implements a function `train_epoch` (see [here](model.md#defining-a-new-top-module)) that returns a dictionary of metric values, *e.g.* `avg_loss`, `avg_accuracy`, usually computed on the training set (or the validation set if provided).
+During the training process, any of these metrics can be used to determine the "best" model, using the `--save-best` option, that takes two values:
+- the metric name, corresponding to a valid key in the dictionary of the `train_epoch` function.
+- the optimization mode, either "`min`" or "`max`", indicating whether the chosen metric should be minimized or maximized.

+For example, `--save-best avg_loss min` corresponds to the objective of minimizing the average loss.

+Note that this metric is used to select the best model after the specified number of training epochs, but **before** the epilogue takes place.

 ### Sanity check
 For a quick sanity check of a particular architecture or overall training configuration, it is possible to use the `--sanity-check` option that only processes 5 batches per training epoch.